techie-jd/techie-jd/README.md

 I would love to chat with you more about your project needs and how I can be best help you.
-Feel free to drop me an email: dreamz9189@gmail.com